sanskrit/learnsanskrit.org/content/guide/sandhi/vowel-sandhi.md

 understand vowel sandhi instinctively.

 We do not recommend memorizing the rules above.
-But if you would like to practice these, you can try applying sandhi changes to the examples below:
+But if you would like to practice these rules, you can try applying sandhi changes to the examples
+below:

 {ex